-In association with the Hungarian National Association of Condominiums and Condominium Managers (TTOE), UIPI will host the first event of the UIPI renovation Tour in Budapest on 17 September 2021.
-It aims to bring the European Commission’s (EC) climate targets closer to EU citizens, notably Hungarian property owners and condominium managers, by leading locally relevant policy debates and proposing practical solutions building on existing European and local initiatives.
+In association with the Hungarian National Association of Condominiums and Condominium Managers (TTOE), UIPI hosted the first event of the UIPI renovation Tour in Budapest on 17 September 2021.
+It aimed to bring the European Commission’s (EC) climate targets closer to EU citizens, notably Hungarian property owners and condominium managers, by leading locally relevant policy debates and proposing practical solutions building on existing European and local initiatives.

-- Postdoctoral Researcher at Central European University, Souran Chtterjee
+- High-efficiency Buildings- energy savings and more -Postdoctoral Researcher at Central European University, Souran Chatterjee

 - The operation of the RenoPont model in the condominium sector – Expert Economist at IMRO DDDK, Varga Zoltán

 - Presenting the TripleA-Reno project: Attractive, Acceptable and Affordable deep Renovation by a consumers orientated and performance evidence based approach – Managing Director of Comfort Consulting, Zoltán Magyar

 - Accelerating Energy Renovation Solution for Zero Energy Buildings and Neighbourhoods – Architect at Architecture, Engineering and Construction (CYPE), Ane Ferreiro

 - Energy Efficient and Smart Buildings in Education (HI-SMART project) and New Generation Energy Performance Certificates Concept (QualDeEPC project) – BME senior lecturer, Dr. Csoknyai Tamás